elgw/kdtree/README.md

 kdtree_free(T);
 ```

-See `kdtree.h` for the complete function signatures and some
+see `kdtree.h` for the complete function signatures and some
 documentation.
-Look in `kdtree_ut.c` for usage examples.
+Look in `kdtree_ut.c` for complete usage examples.

-## Details:
+## Details
-- Partitioning the data using Hoare's scheme, typically used in
+- Data partitioning using Hoare's scheme, typically used in
   quicksort and quickselect.
 - For finding the k nearest neighbours the candidates are put in a
   priority queue, implemented by a binary heap.